-The Center offers an array of fellowship and grant programs designed to support research and scholarship at all levels of the university community.
-We also support more than 60 interdisciplinary working groups on a wide range of topics — ranging from Hip Hop Studies to Orientalism, from Latin American Colonial Studies to New Media— and co-sponsor a wide variety of lectures and conferences with other departments and units on campus.
+The Center also funds more than 70 interdisciplinary working groups on a wide range of topics — ranging from Tourism Studies, to Feminist Anthropologies, to the Folklore Roundtable — and cosponsor a wide variety of lectures and conferences with other departments and units on campus.

 The Center offers a variety of public programs, including the Avenali and Una’s endowed lectures in the humanities.
-Distinguished visiting scholars and artists have included Nobel Laureates John Coetzee and Wole Soyinka, authors Joyce Carol Oates and Ursula K. Le Guin, architect Maya Lin, photographer Sebastião Salgado, Pulitzer Prize-winning journalist Seymour Hersh, former U.S. Poet Laureate Robert Pinsky, and South African artist William Kentridge among others.
+Distinguished visiting scholars and artists have included Nobel Laureates Wole Soyinka, authors Ursula K. Le Guin, photographer Sebastião Salgado, Pulitzer Prize-winning journalist Robert Pinsky, and psychoanalyst Christopher Bollas, among others.

 More on the Doreen B. Townsend Endowment.